snarkeesbanu-saleem/shopper_spectrum/README.md

 The raw data is processed in real‑time when the app starts.
 RFM scores are computed and cached for performance.

 ---

-🔮 Future Enhancements
+## 🔮 Future Enhancements

-Real‑time data refresh – pull latest transactions from an API or database.
+- **Real‑time data refresh** – pull latest transactions from an API or database.
-Email alerts – notify marketing teams when a high‑value customer becomes “At Risk”.
+- **Email alerts** – notify marketing teams when a high‑value customer becomes “At Risk”.
-Dynamic clustering – replace quartile‑based segmentation with K‑Means or DBSCAN for data‑driven segments.
+- **Dynamic clustering** – replace quartile‑based segmentation with K‑Means or DBSCAN for data‑driven segments.
-Product recommendation engine – suggest items based on past purchases of similar segments.
+- **Product recommendation engine** – suggest items based on past purchases of similar segments.
-Animated transitions – show how customers move between segments over time.
+- **Animated transitions** – show how customers move between segments over time.

+---

-🙏 Acknowledgments
+## 🙏 Acknowledgments

-UCI Machine Learning Repository for providing the Online Retail Dataset.
+- **UCI Machine Learning Repository** for providing the Online Retail Dataset.
-Streamlit for the amazing framework that turns Python scripts into interactive dashboards.
+- **Streamlit** for the amazing framework that turns Python scripts into interactive dashboards.
-Plotly for the beautiful, interactive charts.
+- **Plotly** for the beautiful, interactive charts.

+---

-💡 Usage
+## 💡 Usage

 Once the app is running, you can:

-Filter customers by segment, recency range, frequency, or monetary value.
+- **Filter** customers by segment, recency range, frequency, or monetary value.
-Search for a specific customer by ID to see their RFM profile.
+- **Search** for a specific customer by ID to see their RFM profile.
-Compare two customer segments side by side.
+- **Compare** two customer segments side by side.
-Simulate a hypothetical customer (set custom recency/frequency/monetary) and see which segment they would fall into.
+- **Simulate** a hypothetical customer (set custom recency/frequency/monetary) and see which segment they would fall into.
-Download the filtered dataset as CSV for further analysis.
+- **Download** the filtered dataset as CSV for further analysis.